DataDog/integrations-core/activemq/README.md

 ### Configuration

 1. **Make sure that [JMX Remote is enabled][103] on your ActiveMQ server.**
 2. Configure the agent to connect to ActiveMQ.
-Edit `activemq.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][111].
+Edit `activemq.d/conf.yaml`, in the `conf.d/` folder at the root of your [Agent's configuration directory][111].
 See the [sample activemq.d/conf.yaml][104] for all available configuration options.

       ```yaml
       instances: